5ahmnm1920-mep3-G2/VRProject2-vTschopp/README.md

 **By 19th of February 2020** <br>
 [Standard Assets](https://assetstore.unity.com/packages/essentials/asset-packs/standard-assets-for-unity-2017-3-32351)
 were added for the first-personen controller, thats because during semester break I had no access to a VR system.
-Also a problem with the world scale emerged: apparently, VR is using a smaller scale than the classical system. :ant:
+Also a problem with the world scale emerged: apparently, VR is using a smaller scale than the classical approach. :ant:

 ## Resume
 The project was no success at all.
 First of all, to develop for VR but without a stationary virtual reality system